 - The business has used, or will use the full amount of its first PPP loan; and

 - The business has experienced at least a 25% reduction in quarterly revenues in at least one quarter of 2020, as compared to the same quarter of 2019.

-There is very good news about PPP loan forgiveness for the self-employed and for business owners: the Payroll Protection Program (PPP) loan forgiveness amount will not be considered taxable income at the federal level.
+- There is very good news for business owners who have PPP loans: the Payroll Protection Program (PPP) loan forgiveness amount will not be considered taxable income at the federal level.
 This could be a significant tax saving for your business.
 However, there is not any change in the guidance for state and local tax treatment of PPP funds.
 Therefore, be sure to check with your own State and local tax authorities for additional information.

 Grants for Theater and Cultural Industry Workers

 - If you work in the live theater, art or other cultural industry the $15 billion grants included in the bill provides funding for live venues, theaters and museum operators that have lost at least 25% of their year-over-year revenues.
 The tentative details are that an initial grant can total up to $10 million per eligible business.
 A second grant, worth half the amount of the first, may also be available.
 This money must be used for payroll costs, rent, utilities and personal protective equipment.

 Extended Unemployment Benefits and Meal Deductions for Freelancers

 - There is an allocation for $300 per week (for a period of 11 weeks) for enhanced unemployment insurance benefits—and self-employed individuals remain eligible to collect unemployment—with the knowledge that these funds are considered taxable income.